-- (a) Permit required.
-A tree permit shall be obtained from the Landscape Administrator before critically altering any protected tree, except under any of the following circumstances: - (i) The protected tree endangers the public health, welfare or safety and immediate alteration is required. - (ii) The tree has disrupted a public utility service due to a tornado, storm, flood or other act of God.
-Critical alteration shall be limited to the portion of the tree reasonably necessary to reestablish or maintain reliable utility service. - (iii) The tree is located on the property of a licensed plant or tree nursery which has trees planted and growing on the premises for the sale or intended sale to the general public in the ordinary course of the nursery's business. - (iv) The tree is located on a lot of record on which a single family or duplex residence legally exists as the primary use, except that areas of such lots within a FEMA one-hundred year flood plain, NRCS lake tree preservation zone, erosion hazard setback zone, or for protected trees 27" caliper or greater in size shall not be exempt. - (v) The tree is dead, unless the tree was required under a landscape plan or was a required replacement tree under this Section.
+- 1. Permit required.
+A tree permit shall be obtained from the Landscape Administrator or his designee before critically altering any protected tree, except under any of the following circumstances: - a) The protected tree endangers the public health, welfare or safety and immediate alteration is required. - b) The tree has disrupted a public utility service due to a tornado, storm, flood or other act of God.
+Critical alteration shall be limited to the portion of the tree reasonably necessary to reestablish or maintain reliable utility service. - c) The tree is located on the property of a licensed plant or tree nursery which has trees planted and growing on the premises for the sale or intended sale to the general public in the ordinary course of the nursery's business. - d) The tree is located on a lot of record on which a single family or duplex residence legally exists as the primary use, except that areas of such lots within a FEMA one-hundred year flood plain, NRCS lake tree preservation zone, erosion hazard setback zone, or for protected trees 27" caliper or greater in size shall not be exempt. - e) The tree is dead, unless the tree was required under a landscape plan or was a required replacement tree under this section.

-(b) Permit types:
+2. Permit types: